 Our Daughter’s Wedding

-Our daughter was married on Sunday, May 29, 2016 and, as many of my customers know, I stopped taking new orders at the end of 2015 so that I could build and silk paint a chuppah canopy for her and my new son-in-law.
+Our daughter was married on Sunday, May 29, 2016 and several months before, I stopped taking new orders so that I could build and silk paint a chuppah canopy for her and my future son-in-law.

-This is the original sketch of what I was aiming for — the poles were to be 4″ x 4″ cedar stained and sealed with 2″ x 6″ cross beams.
-The canopy would have a large tree painted underneath where the couple could see it and flaps on the sides would have Hebrew blessings.
+This is the original sketch of what I was aiming for.
+The poles were to be 4″ x 4″ cedar stained and sealed with 2″ x 6″ cross beams.
+The canopy would have a large tree painted underneath where the couple could see it; flaps on 3 sides would have Hebrew blessings.
 Note: I intentionally left out all the pictures of me sanding and staining the poles.
 I was in my dirtiest clothes in my garage.
 No one really wants to see that!

 I built a stretcher frame from PVC pipe for painting the silk.

 Here is the sketch of the main design; it is two trees that twist together.

 The side panels were done in much the same way except that I substituted different sizes of the PVC to make the frame the right size.
 The lettering was enlarged on the computer and pages pieced together.
 Then it was lightly transferred to the silk in pencil before painting.
 The blessings were:

 Front: “This is my beloved, this is my friend.”